Penny Wong: Public image

 Wong has been described by her biographer as "principled, intellectual, private, restrained and sane".
-In 2022, Reuters described her as a "high profile" figure with "a reputation for plain language and maintaining composure during heated debates."
+In 2022, Reuters described her as a "high-profile" figure with "a reputation for plain language and maintaining composure during heated debates."

 Several studies and surveys have consistently found Wong to be the most trusted politician in Australia among respondents.
 Wong has been consistently named as Australia's most trusted politician through studies and opinion polling.
 Polling conducted by The Australia Institute in 2019 found that Wong was the most trusted federal legislator, though then-Prime Minister of New Zealand Jacinda Ardern topped the poll altogether.
 Studies taken in March 2022 and December 2023 by Roy Morgan Research found Wong to be Australia's most trusted politician.
 Wong was deemed the most effective minister in the Albanese government in a survey of Australian Financial Review readers in 2022 and 2023.
 Opinion polling undertaken by The Sydney Morning Herald and The Age in December 2023 also found Wong to be the most liked politician in the country.

 Personal life

-Wong is a practising Christian just like her late father, Francis and late paternal grandmother, Lai Fung Shim, for she is a congregant of the Pilgrim Uniting Church in Adelaide.
+Wong is a practising Christian and a member of the Uniting Church.
 She has said "I do not ever remember having the sense that I denied the existence of God."
-Others in her wider family from Sabah are Buddhist, but she also has Christian relatives on her paternal family.
+Others in her wider family from Sabah are Buddhist, but she also has Christian relatives on her paternal side.
 She held Malaysian citizenship before renouncing it in 2001.

 Wong is a lesbian and came out publicly a month after she assumed her Senate seat in 2002.
 In 2010, Wong was selected by readers of Samesame website as one of the 25 most influential lesbian Australians.

 Wong's wife, Sophie Allouache, is a public servant and former University of Adelaide Students' Association president.
 In December 2011, Allouache gave birth to their first child, after announcing the IVF-assisted pregnancy.
 Allouache gave birth to their second daughter in 2015.
 Wong and Allouache married in 2024.

-Wong received media attention in June 2022, on a visit to Indonesia, for making a speech in fluent Indonesian; it is unclear whether she learned Indonesian separately, or was relying on the similarities between Indonesian and Malay, which she learned as a child in Malaysia.
+Wong received media attention on a visit to Indonesia in June 2022 for speaking fluent Indonesian in a 52-second video clip.